FranciscoAT/simple-express-server/README.md

 # Simple Express Server (Cliff-notes)

+This is a repo in reference to [this](https://medium.com/@ftrindademe/guide-to-your-first-express-js-server-512d4176a57) medium article on how to build a simple Express server

 ## Note

 If you want a really simple server I recommend the following notes in this readme.
 However otherwise I would __highly__ recommend [Express-Generator](https://expressjs.com/en/starter/generator.html).